Chalarangelo/30-seconds-of-code/snippets/RGBToHex.md

 tags: string,math,intermediate
 ---

-Converts the values of RGB components to a color code.
+Converts the values of RGB components to a hexadecimal color code.

 Convert given RGB parameters to hexadecimal string using bitwise left-shift operator (`<<`) and `toString(16)`, then `String.padStart(6,'0')` to get a 6-digit hexadecimal value.